ja-guzzle/docs/docs/How to guides/Monitor/Monitor.md

 User can do below actions as well from monitor

 ## Stop Running Job
-< To stop job we can use this symbol. >
 1. Filter you job from dropdowns
 2. Click on (![image alt text](/img/docs/how-to-guides/monitor/monitor5.png))

 ## Rerun job
-< To run again this job we can use this symbol. >
 1. Filter you job from dropdowns
 2. Click on (![image alt text](/img/docs/how-to-guides/monitor/monitor6.png))